SiChiTong/JECCbotECU/README.md

 # JECCbotECU

-This Repository contains everything for controlling the JECCbot mini ( https://github.com/generationmake/JECCbot_mini ) with a the JECCbotECU board.
+This Repository contains everything about controlling the JECCbot mini ( https://github.com/generationmake/JECCbot_mini ) with a the JECCbotECU board.
 There is also included software with web frontend for a Raspberry Pi, to move the robot to GPS waypoints.

 ## Hardware